-Calculations are subject to external validation on at least an annual basis.
+Calculations are subject to independent review on at least an annual basis.

-• Business continuity risk:
+Business continuity risk:

-Business continuity risk is that which supports SOLUNION'S activities due to the possibility that future events will cause negative consequences to meeting the financial and business goals, or the Group's financial situation.
+The business continuity risk is the one that SOLUNION assets support due to the possibility that future events may lead to adverse to meeting the financial and business goals, or the Group's financial situation.

-This risk is discussed in the Business Continuity Plan, the purpose of which is to define the processes to follow before, during and after an incident that causes or can cause interruption in Company operations so as to reduce the impact on the business to a minimum.
+This risk is discussed in the Business Continuity Policy, the purpose of which is to define the processes to follow before, during and after an incident that causes or can cause interruption in Company operations so as to reduce the impact on the business to a minimum.

 To handle this risk, business continuity plans are developed, which include a sufficient set of procedures to adequately respond, from the moment in which the disaster is reported until return to normalcy.
-This takes into account the areas, internal departments, suppliers and Company services and should be updated and revised continuously to include potential significant changes.
+For this, the areas, internal departments, suppliers and services of the Company are taken into account and must be updated and revised continuously to include possible significant changes.

-Compliance risk:
+• Compliance risk:

 Compliance risk includes potential losses due to noncompliance with current legislation or regulatory requirements, exposure to potential losses due to the lack of integrity of inaccuracy of documentation on specific transactions or the lack of signatures.
-This risk is discussed in the Compliance Function, in its corresponding policy and in the Compliance Committee.
+This risk is discussed in the Compliance Function, in its corresponding Policy and in the Compliance Committee.